Boy Scouts of America delay vote on ending ban on gays

 Youth membership in the organization, which prides itself on teaching boys life skills such as camping and leadership, has declined 21 percent to less than 2.7 million since 2000.

-Gay rights activists have also been pressing corporations, including UPS, Merck and Intel, to withhold contributions to the Boy Scouts while the ban stands.
+Gay rights activists have also been pressing corporations, including United Parcel Service Inc, Merck & Co Inc and Intel Corp, to withhold contributions to the Boy Scouts while the ban stands.

-The Boy Scouts has also faced criticism for keeping from public view decades of reports on child sex abuse in the organization.
+The Boy Scouts also face criticism for keeping from public view decades of reports on child sex abuse in the organization.
 It released thousands of pages of files covering 1965 to 1985 in October under a court order.

-(Additional reporting by Dan Burns, Dan Trotta and David Bailey; Editing by Cynthia Johnston, Cynthia Osterman, Nick Zieminski, Andrew Hay, Leslie Adler)
+(Additional reporting by Dan Burns, Dan Trotta and David Bailey; Editing by Cynthia Johnston, Cynthia Osterman, Nick Zieminski, Andrew Hay, Leslie Adler and Lisa Shumaker)